Elle: A Modern Cinderella Tale: Plot

-Elle Daniels (Ashlee Hewitt) has dreamed of being a famous singer-songwriter for as long as she can remember.
+Elle Daniels has dreamed of being a famous singer-songwriter for as long as she can remember.
 On the day of her audition for Berklee, the plane her parents are travelling in crashes.
-Crushed, Elle moves in with her uncle Allen (Thomas Calabro), who runs a small, independent record company called Spunn Records.
+Crushed, Elle moves in with her uncle, Allen, who runs a small, independent record company called Spunn Records.

-Allen offers Elle a job as an intern and even though this means supporting Spunn's biggest act, a bubblegum pop trio called Sensation, led by the horrendous Stephanie (Katherine Bailess), Elle swallows her pride and tries to forget about her dreams.
-She becomes good friends with fellow intern Kit (Juliette Hing-Lee), and spends her days phoning radio stations and running errands.
+Allen offers Elle a job as an intern and even though this means supporting Spunn's biggest act, a bubblegum pop trio called Sensation, led by the horrendous, Stephanie, Elle swallows her pride and tries to forget about her dreams.
+She becomes good friends with fellow intern, Kit, and spends her days phoning radio stations and running errands.

-But then Ty Parker (Sterling Knight), a famous pop singer extraordinaire, shows up at Spunn, saying that he needs something different, even if it means his fans shunning him.
+But then Ty Parker, a famous pop singer extraordinaire, shows up at Spunn, saying that he needs something different, even if it means his fans shunning him.
 Allen agrees to set him up on a duet with Kandi Kane, a British pop star with "a million hits online" and Ty agrees to think about in search of something new and willing to take any risk it takes.

 Elle, being convinced by Kit to start singing again, gives herself a makeover, goes to the recording studio and sings "Love is with Me Now", which Ty hears, and mistakes her for the British Kandi Kane, awestruck by her voice.
 Surprised and pleased, Elle plays along, leaving at midnight when she receives a text from uncle Allen.
 After discovering that she accidentally over recorded the Sensation single and feeling guilty for lying to Ty, Elle goes into hiding, donning stupid disguises.

 Ty, who is all jumpy about signing Spunn, is also shocked to discover that Kandi is anything but blonde on an awkward meeting set up for the two by Allen, and leaves in a fit of rage, snapping at Allen that this time, it's about what he really wants.

-Ty is determined to find the girl he met with the help of TJ (Brandon Mychal Smith) but fails.
+Ty is determined to find the girl he met with the help of TJ but fails.
 Stephanie discovers that the song was Elle's and Sensation team up with Kandi to show Elle her place.
 On Kit's advice, Elle decides to give true love a shot, and with Kit's would-be boyfriend Andy (Shawn Caulin-Young)'s help, she reveals herself through the song she performed in the studio.
 Ty hears her sing, and Elle is viciously insulted by Sensation and Kandi for being an obsessive fan.
 Instead of supporting them, Ty walks out and comforts the heartbroken Elle and they start dating.
 He also convinces her that her talent would never hurt her, and the death of her parents had nothing to do with her.
 Allen also tells Elle that he admired her parents very much and the song that she accidentally over-recorded was "beautiful."
 He also said that Elle helped him remember that he wanted to make music then money, not the other way around.